 Why Choose a Composite Kitchen Sink Anyway?

-As composite sinks are a manmade product, you can be confident that the colour and texture remains consistent throughout.
-While natural granite has a sandy look, granite composite is much more uniform in colour and look, while still retaining some of that sandy charm.
+As composite sinks are a man-made product, you can be confident that the colour and texture remains consistent throughout.
+While natural granite has a sandy look, granite composite is much more uniform in colour and look, while still retaining some of that grainy charm.